nrako/librarian-ec2/README.markdown

 This project is inspired by [vagrant-ec2](https://github.com/lynaghk/vagrant-ec2/) (and [vagrant-ec2-r](https://github.com/wch/vagrant-ec2-r)) but works with coobooks with dependencies by relying on [Librarian](https://github.com/applicationsonline/librarian).

-It's a good KISS solution for provisionning and to prevent dependencies, or versions problems accross your cookbooks between your production and your development environment.
+It's an easy solution for provisionning and EC2 instance.

 These scripts have been tested only on Mac OS X 10.7 but should works on many unix based system, and if not, the script is simple fix it and make a pull request ;)